garden-io/garden/CONTRIBUTING.md

 ## CI

-We use [Circle CI](https://circleci.com) for integration and end to end testing.
+We use [Circle CI](https://circleci.com) for integration and end-to-end testing.
 The configuration is in `.circleci/config.yml`.

 ## License/copyright headers